Adrián de Lemos

-Adrián de Lemos Calderón (born 13 October 1982 in Goicoechea, Costa Rica) is a Costa Rican professional football goalkeeper who currently plays for Deportivo Guastatoya.
+Adrián de Lemos Calderón (born 13 October 1982) is a Costa Rican professional former footballer who played as a goalkeeper.

 Club career

 De Lemos made his professional debut for Herediano on 25 August 2002 against Santos de Guápiles.
 In January 2005 he moved to Brujas on loan in order to get more playing time and he duly returned to Herediano in summer 2006.
 In summer 2010 he joined Pérez Zeledón.

 In December 2012, Saprissa snapped him up ahead of the 2013 clausura only to lose him a year later to Santos de Guápiles.

+Antigua

+De Lemos joined Antigua in the summer 2017.